ReactiveX/rxjs/docs_app/content/guide/testing/marble-testing.md

 We can test our _asynchronous_ RxJS code _synchronously_ and deterministically by virtualizing time using the TestScheduler.
 ASCII **marble diagrams** provide a visual way for us to represent the behavior of an Observable.
 We can use them to assert that a particular Observable behaves as expected, as well as to create [hot and cold Observables](https://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) we can use as mocks.

-> At this time the TestScheduler can only be used to test code that uses timers, like `delay`, `debounceTime`, etc., (i.e. it uses `AsyncScheduler` with delays > 1).
-If the code consumes a Promise or does scheduling with `AsapScheduler`, `AnimationFrameScheduler`, etc., it cannot be reliably tested with `TestScheduler`, but instead should be tested more traditionally.
+> At this time, the TestScheduler can only be used to test code that uses RxJS schedulers - `AsyncScheduler`, etc. If the code consumes a Promise, for example, it cannot be reliably tested with `TestScheduler`, but instead should be tested more traditionally.
 See the [Known Issues](#known-issues) section for more details.

 ```ts
 import { TestScheduler } from 'rxjs/testing';